LeonAndrade/LeonAndrade.github.io/README.md

 ## Database

-For it's simplicty i uploaded the data to an AWS RDS PostgreSQL instance, AWS offers a free tier that is suitable for simple projetcs and will be enough for the our needs.
+For it's simplicty i decided to uploade the data to an AWS RDS PostgreSQL instance, AWS offers a free tier that is suitable for simple projetcs and will be enough for the our needs.

 More information on how to setup the database can be found at AWS: https://aws.amazon.com/rds/postgresql/

+**Set up**